Thursday, September 29

 Ladybug Facts

-Today, we are going to be learning about the cute and tiny ladybugs!
+Today, we are going to learn about the cute and tiny ladybugs!
 Did you know that ladybugs are actually a beetle?
 Yep, that is correct!
 Ladybugs are from the beetle family.
-In North America we call ladybugs well as you may have guessed it, ladybugs!
+In North America, we call ladybugs, as you may have guessed, ladybugs!
 Can you guess what they call ladybugs in Great Britain?
-In Great Britain they are called ladybirds.
+In Great Britain, they are called ladybirds.

 What is your favorite type of beetle?